AlternativeFFFF/Alt-F4/submissions/no pain no gain/no pain no gain.md

 ![Gif of how mining looked in a more recent version](https://media.alt-f4.blog/ALTF4/10/new_mining.gif)

 There are many more things like this that got removed over time.
-Many early access games get a lot of new buildings, mechanics, or enemies over time, but Factorio chose different path: Instead of adding more, they improved what was already there.
+Many early access games get a lot of new buildings, mechanics, or enemies over time, but Factorio chose a different path; instead of adding more, they improved what was already there.

 If you want to read Wube’s thoughts on this kind of clean up, take a look at [FFF 266](https://factorio.com/blog/post/fff-266) which goes into detail about the decisions regarding pickaxes, furnace efficiency, and more.
 Also be on the lookout for next week’s issue of Alt-F4, in which stringweasel will dive into some more of these for the Nauvis Archives.